IBM-Cloud/jpetstore-kubernetes/README.md

 helm delete jpetstore --purge
 helm delete mmssearch --purge

-# Delete the scecrets stored in our cluster
+# Delete the secrets stored in our cluster
 kubectl delete secret mms-secret

 # Remove the container images from the registry